Bacteriuria

 Microbiological data, as documented in the SNAP CRF will be retrospectively analyzed.

-Where will substudy isolates be collected and stores?
+Where will substudy isolates be collected and stored?

 No additional isolates will be collected as part of this substudy.